Great Girls are a network of amazing women of all ages and from all walks of life who connect with each other on a deeper level.

 - enable women to come together in an encouraging and authentic way to lift up and inspire one another

-- create a network of women helping women succeed
+- create a network of women helping women succeed in all areas of their lives

 - encourage women to move beyond their comfort zones and toward more of what they want